opendocsg/slw-judgments-backfill/2014_SGHC_87/report.md

  ...
 No court in this land will allow a person to keep an advantage which he has obtained by fraud.
 No judgement of a court, no order of a Minister, can be allowed to stand if it has been obtained by fraud.
 Fraud unravels everything.
 The court is careful not to find fraud unless it distinctly pleaded and proved; but once it is proved, it vitiates judgements ...

-This passage was cited with approval by the Court of Appeal in _Su Sh-Hsyu v Wee Yue Chew_ [2007] 3 SLR(R) 673 at [65].
+This passage was cited with approval by the Court of Appeal in _Su Sh-Hsyu v Wee Yue Chew_ <span class="citation">[2007] 3 SLR(R) 673</span> at [65].
 Accordingly, a finding of fraud is a good ground for setting aside an Adjudication Determination.

 32     However, I am unable to make a finding of fraud here.
 Although the Respondent did agree with the Appellant on the value of the quantities on 31 August 2013, this was only done after the Respondent lodged its Adjudication Application on 28 August 2013.
 Thus the Respondent could not be said to have fraudulently lodged its Adjudication Application if the agreement between the Appellant and the Respondent did not even exist then.
 If anything, it was for the Appellant to include the agreement in its Adjudication Response so that it may be presented before the Adjudicator.
 On the whole, there was a lack of evidence that would justify the making of such serious allegations such as fraudulent conduct or bad faith.